 Virtual shift means more opportunity to make a difference

 While there are people that like to coach in person, and of course those that prefer to be coached in-person, you’d be surprised at how many people actually do most, if not all, of their coaching online.
-With the challenges that Covid-19 has presented in the last few months there’s now more willingness than ever to adopt new approaches to not just ways of working, but also ways of achieving personal growth and development.
+With the new challenges that Covid-19 has presented there’s now more willingness than ever to adopt new approaches to not just ways of working, but also ways of achieving personal growth and development.

-With our shift to virtual training, in recent months we have seen people join our coaching course from further afield than ever before.
+Since making our shift to virtual training, we have seen people join our coaching course from further afield than ever before.
 New students from Japan through to Argentina, make the Animas community even more beautifully diverse.
 Some of our coaches also have new clients from different corners of the globe, with a more accepting shift to virtual ways of working opening up more avenues to make a difference in the lives of those that want change.

 If you want to make an impact on the lives of others and the wider world, the current landscape means that as a coach, you will be able to help individuals find greater meaning and purpose, no matter which corner of the globe they call home.